PL-15: Airframe

 The missile has a length of about 4 metres with a diameter of about 200 mm.
 It features cropped control fins (compared to the PL-12) designed for internal carriage by stealth aircraft.

 Guidance

 The missile is guided by a miniature active electronically scanned array radar seeker, sporting both active and passive modes for the different mission set.
 It also features improved resistance to countermeasures and better performance against low-observable targets.
 The hybrid guidance system supports a mid-course two-way datalink led by AEW&C aircraft and autonomous terminal radar homing.

 Foreign sales

 In 2021, Pakistan acquired the PL-15E air-to-air missile from China as part of a $1.5 billion defense deal.
 The agreement included 20 J-10CE fighter jets and approximately 240 PL-15E missiles, making Pakistan the first international buyer of the PL-15E variant.
-Pakistan secured a $1.4 billion loan to fund the purchase of this package, including additional logistical and support services.
+The package also included additional logistical and support services.